confluentinc/workshop-tableflow-databricks/data/data_overview.md

    1. The `shadow-traffic-configuration.json` file contains a three-sequential-stage approach to generate both a batch of historical data and periodic ongoing streaming data
    2. Connections to Oracle and Confluent Cloud are prebuilt
 2. **Stage 1: Seed Data (Oracle Database)**
-   1. The `customer_generator` creates 10,000 customer records with timestamps of 10 weeks ago
+   1. The `customer_generator` creates 1,000 customer records with timestamps of 10 weeks ago
+      - **15-Minute Delay**: Records are generated in memory immediately but delayed 15 minutes before Oracle insertion
    2. The `hotel_generator` creates 30 hotel records across 9 countries with timestamps of 10 weeks ago
+      - **15-Minute Delay**: Records are generated in memory immediately but delayed 15 minutes before Oracle insertion
 3. **Stage 2: Historical Data (Kafka Topics)**
-   1. **Clickstream Generator (Historical)** - Generates 5,000 clickstream events with random timestamps over the past 8 weeks
+   1. **Clickstream Generator (Historical)** - Generates 3,000 clickstream events with random timestamps over the past 8 weeks
-   2. **Booking Generator (Historical)** - Generates 500 booking records with random timestamps over the past 8 weeks
+   2. **Booking Generator (Historical)** - Generates 400 booking records with random timestamps over the past 8 weeks
-   3. **Review Generator (Historical)** - Generates 200 hotel reviews with random timestamps over the past 8 weeks
+   3. **Review Generator (Historical)** - Generates 200 hotel reviews with unique booking references (B600000100-B600000299) and timestamps over the past 8 weeks
 4. **Stage 3: Streaming Data (Kafka Topics)**
-   1. **Clickstream Generator (Streaming)** - Produces messages every 9-14 seconds to the `clickstream` topic with a maximum of 100 events
+   1. **Clickstream Generator (Streaming)** - Produces messages every 10-15 seconds to the `clickstream` topic with a maximum of 125 events
       - References customer emails and hotel IDs from Oracle data
       - 80% of clickstream activity come from existing customers, 20% from anonymous users
-   2. **Booking Generator (Streaming)** - Produces messages every 42-59 seconds to the `bookings` topic with a maximum of 30 events
+   2. **Booking Generator (Streaming)** - Produces messages every 45-60 seconds to the `bookings` topic with a maximum of 20 events
       - Ensures that 20% of customers never appear in bookings
       - References customer emails and hotel IDs from Oracle data
-   3. **Review Generator (Streaming)** - Produces messages every 10-15 seconds to the `hotel_reviews` topic up to a max of 15 events
+   3. **Review Generator (Streaming)** - Produces messages every 100-150 seconds to the `hotel_reviews` topic up to a max of 10 events
-      - Ensures all reviews have ratings between 3-5
+      - Includes all review ratings from 1-5 stars with weighted distribution
-      - References booking IDs from historical bookings data
+      - References unique booking IDs (B600000300-B600000309) to ensure no duplicate reviews

+### Timing Strategy

+The practical reason for the 15-minute delay for customers and hotels data is to allow for the dockerized Oracle database to fully spin up and start accepting connections.

+However, The 15-minute delay for master data (customers and hotels) can simulate a realistic data pipeline simulation where:

+- **Kafka Streams** begin immediately with clickstream, booking, and review events
+- **Master Data** appears in Oracle after 15 minutes, simulating typical enterprise data propagation delays
+- **Lookup Operations** in Kafka consumers can demonstrate handling of missing reference data scenarios
+- **Data Dependencies** mirror real-world timing where transactional events may arrive before their related master data

 ## Usage